imbforge/DistancePlotter/README.md

 ## Running ##

 - create a folder to accomodate DistancePlotter, e.g. PlottingApp
-- copy server.R and ui.R into that folder, e.g. PlottingApp
+- copy server.R and ui.R into that folder, e.g. PlottingApp or `git clone https://github.com/imbforge/DistancePlotter.git`
 - the application can be run either via command line R or Rstudio

 ### command line R ###